 Watch 2020 Australian Open LIVE on Eurosport: All you need to know

 The 2020 Australian Open will be LIVE on Eurosport and the Eurosport Player.
-Here is everything you need to know about the first Grand Slam of the new season.
+Here is everything you need to know about the first Grand Slam of the new season, including thr schedule and key dates.

 Live TV info